5 Flexible Turtl Alternatives For Scaling Content Production

 • Limited interactivity — Joomag publications are similar to flippable PDFs in terms of experience.

-• Focused on publishing digital magazines — not ideal for organizations with diverse content needs.
+• Narrow focus on publishing digital magazines — not ideal for organizations with diverse content needs.

 • Publications don’t work well on mobile devices, according to users.